KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 They also have a 60-day money-back guarantee so you can get your money back if you aren’t satisfied with the program and its offerings after trying it out for yourself.

-Publisher Rocket is priced right in line with KDSPY at $97 for lifetime access.
+Publisher Rocket and KDSPY differ in price with the latter costing $30 less at $69 for lifetime access.
 This also grants you access to future updates and their support system.

 They do mention that they may switch to a monthly subscription-based pricing model soon, so you may want to jump on board with lifetime access while you can!
 Monthly subscriptions can really eat into your business budget when you could pay one lump sum fee and own the program for life.